- Hi, I’m Shalini Pillay, India Leader – Global Capability Centres at KPMG India.

 But the defining moment came in 2019 when I was appointed as the India Partner and Leader for GCCs.

-Since then, I’ve been spearheading KPMG’s growth in the GCC space, helping global organizations evaluate, set up, and optimize their GCCs in India.
+Since then, I’ve been spearheading KPMG’s growth in the GCC space, helping global organisations evaluate, set up, and optimise their GCCs in India.

 Additionally, I serve on the board of KPMG Global Services (KGS), which gives me an insider’s perspective on how KPMG’s offshore model works.

-How KPMG supports organizations exploring GCCs in India?
+How KPMG support organizations exploring GCCs in India?

-We engage with global organizations across the entire lifecycle—from initial exploration to scaling and beyond.
+We partner with global organizations across the GCC lifecycle from exploration to scaling and transformation.

-The idea was simple: any process that could be digitized and done remotely found its way to India.
+The idea was simple: any process that could be digitized and delivered remotely found its way to India.

 Technology’s growing impact